laboneq.dsl.result¶

 Changed in version 2.26.0

-Names of the coordinates are now the values of the axis_name
+Names of the coordinates are now the values of the axis_name instead of

-generic sweep_n
+generic sweep_n.

 Added in version 2.16.0